 Dr Maria Dimova-Cookson, BA (Sofia), MA (York), DPhil (York)

 Maria Dimova-Cookson completed her DPhil in Politics on the political philosophy of the British idealists at the University of York.
 She has previously studied philosophy as an undergraduate at Sofia University and MA in political philosophy at the University of York.
 Her academic appointments have been at UCL, as a British Academy Postdoctoral Fellow, UEA, as a visiting fellow and University of Sheffield as a lecturer in political theory.
-Since September 2005 Dr Dimova-Cookson has been a lecturer in politics at Durham University.
+Since 2005 she has worked at SGIA, Durham University.

 School of Government and International Affairs

 - Nations, Nationalisms and Diasporas

 - Political Theory